Text Link

 What is a substance addiction?

-While everyone’s substance use disorder may affect them differently, some common features of a drug or alcohol addiction may include: (1)
+While everyone experiences substance use disorder differently, some common features of a drug or alcohol addiction include:1

 • Spending a significant amount of time obtaining, using, or recovering from the effects of substances